wrobell/geotiler/doc/usage.rst

 -------------
 GeoTiler supports multiple map providers.

-The list of available map providers is presented in the table below.
+The list of supported map providers is presented in the table below.

     ========================= ===================== ==================
          Provider                Provider Id           License